12. House Buying Fees & Taxes in France

-In summary, the total fees and taxes payable for each is as follows.
+In summary, however, the total fees and taxes payable is as follows.

 Of this total, the actual notaire fee (émoluments) itself is only about 1%.
 The rest comprises stamp duty registration taxes (droits d’enregistrement) and disbursements.

 Notaire fees are regulated by the government and vary according to the sale price of the property.

-A scale rate for notaire fees (excluding taxes) is used, as follows:
+A scale rate for notaire fees (excluding taxes) used on older property is as follows:

 |Fraction of sale price||Rate|